deciduously/music/post.md

 }
 ```

-With that in place, we can start working with intervals directly and have Rust understand them in terms of cents:
+With that in place, we're ready to start working with intervals directly and have Rust understand them in terms of cents:

 ```rust
 #[test]